wp-plugins/facebook-tabs-editor/readme.txt

 1. Upload `facebook-tab-editor` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
+3. Once activated, copy the files from '/wp-content/plugins/facebook-tabs-editor/files-to-copy' into your active Themes directory.
-3. Click on the Facebook Tabs link in the left menu to manage the plugin.
+4. Click on the Facebook Tabs link in the left menu to manage the plugin.

 == Frequently asked questions ==